neurips2020creativity/neurips2020creativity.github.io/index.md

 All times are EST (UTC -5).

+You will find links to all the sessions on our [NeurIPS workshop website](https://neurips.cc/virtual/2020/protected/workshop_16131.html) (registered participants only).

 | Time    | Event  |
 |---------|--------|
 | 8:15 AM | Introduction and Art Gallery Overiew *Luba Elliott* |